rapidsms/rapidsms/docs/topics/testing.rst

 Testing RapidSMS Applications
 =============================

 Automated testing is an extremely useful tool and, therefore, we recomend writing tests for all RapidSMS applications and projects.
 Tests provide a way to repeatedly ensure that your code functions as expected and that new code doesn't break existing functionality.

+This document outlines the tools and best practices for writing RapidSMS tests.

 Prerequisites
 -------------